dtaalbers/ionic-example-app/README.md

 # FileTransferExample
-A FileTransfer (upload) example build with Ionic v2 and typscript
+A FileTransfer (upload) example build with Ionic v2 and typscript.
+The API called from this example is not online anymore, so you have to change the API URL [here](https://github.com/dtaalbers/FileTransferExample/blob/master/source/app/pages/uploading/uploading.ts#L88) in order to make the example fully functional.
+Otherwise it will give an error when actually uploading your images.

 ## Prerequisites
 - Have ionic CLI version 2.0.0-beta.25 installed `npm install -g ionic@beta`